 What does proof of concept mean?

-POC is not designed to explore the marketing side of the idea, nor should it determine the best production processes.
+POC is not designed to explore the marketing side of the idea, nor to determine the best production processes.
 It's instead focused on the idea's viability, giving those involved in this process an opportunity to explore its potential.

-This also means that this solution will not only support customers' needs but also meet the organization's goals and missions.
-Keep in mind that different industries will have different use cases or proof of concept examples.
+This also means that this solution not only support customers' needs, but also meet the organization's goals and missions.
+Keep in mind that different industries have different use cases or proof of concept examples.

 Let's say a candy store is launching a new flavor.
-To check the viability of that new recipe, they could launch a survey and ask their customers if they would be willing to try and buy one.
+To check the viability of that new recipe, they launch a survey and ask their customers if they are willing to try and buy one.

 How to write a POC?

-This process involves a five-step plan your project team can follow, from developing an idea to presenting it.
+This process involves a five-step plan for your project team to follow, from developing an idea to presenting it.

 Showing that the product is needed.
 When presenting an idea or a product, project leaders need to establish whether it is necessary and know the target market and their pain points.
-Project managers need actual and relevant answers, and the best way to get these is to survey a representative sample of customers.
-They need to ask customers detailed questions and how the product can minimize their inconvenience while improving the user's experience.
+Project managers need actual and relevant answers.
+The best way to get these, is to survey a representative sample of customers.
+They need to ask customers detailed questions and how the product minimize their inconvenience while improving the user's experience.

 Design a prototype and test it.
-Once your team has developed a feasible idea, the next step would be to create a prototype based on the solutions, features, and requirements.
+Once your team has developed a feasible idea, the next step is to create a prototype based on the solutions, features, and requirements.
 The project team needs to allow their sample group to try and test the finished prototype.
-They will determine whether the product will satisfy the needs of the sample group.
+They determine whether the product satisfies the needs of the sample group.

 Document feedback.
 During the testing stage, you need to gather the sample's group feedback.
-It should include their reactions and experience with the product, as well as other valuable details.
+Include their reactions and experience with the product, as well as other valuable details.
 By collecting this feedback, you verify the feasibility and usability of the product or an idea.